Freiling87/CCU/CCU/Scratchpad.md

 #	CT	Chunk Editor
 ##		CT	Hotkeys
-###			C	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
+###			T	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
 - Trying calling SetDirection() after these both
   - DW
+- Attempting test on LEFT ARROW ONLY, without ability to toggle off yet.
 - Depending on how many frames it shows up in, you could try PressedLoadDirectionList() and send input to that.
 It might even be sub-frame so the user might not tell the difference.
   - Pilot this route on a single direction, to see the difference.
 - Menu came up, and got this output: